The IB Primary Years Program (PYP)

 Related Concepts: Concepts which are more specific to certain subject areas.
 These are central to curriculum development in both the PYP and the MYP.

 Approaches To Learning (ATL): Students develop skills that have relevance across the curriculum that help them “learn how to learn”.
 ATL skills can be learned and taught, improved with practice and developed incrementally.
 They provide a solid foundation for learning independently and with others.
 ATL skills help students prepare for, and demonstrate learning through meaningful assessment.
-They provide a common language that students and teachers can use to reflect on, and articulate on, the process of learning.
-IB programmes identify five ATL skill categories, expanded into developmentally appropriate skill clusters. (“MYP: From Principles into Practice")
+They provide a common language that students and teachers can use to reflect on, and speak to, the process of learning.
+IB programs identify five ATL skill categories (thinking, social, communication, research, and self-management) that are expanded into developmentally appropriate skill clusters. (“MYP: From Principles into Practice")

 The 9 schools of Addison Central School District are candidate schools for the International Baccalaureate (IB) Primary Years Programme, Middle Years Programme, and Diploma Programme and pursuing authorization as IB World Schools.
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.
 Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the IB Career-related Certificate (IBCC).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org